JacksonKuo/blog/_posts/2025-5-26-ai-exploration-part-7.markdown

 uv run mcp-client-responses.py
 ```

-Note that I'm not using OpenAI's Remote MCP because that service can only interact with internet facing MCP servers.[^3]
+Note that I'm not using OpenAI's Remote MCP because that service can only interact with internet-facing MCP servers.[^3]

 # MCP Server
 The server is pretty easy to implement: [https://github.com/JacksonKuo/app-mcp-iss/blob/main/mcp-server-iss.py](https://github.com/JacksonKuo/app-mcp-iss/blob/main/mcp-server-iss.py).
 A couple of things to note.
-The transport uses `stdio`, so I don't have to continually run a server, the client will call and instantiate this server at runtime.
-The comment below `get_position()` is actually required and is the description of the method that the LLM will use to decide which tool method to call.
+The transport uses `stdio`, so I don't have to continually run a server, the client will call and instantiate this server at runtime from the CLI.
+The description comment below `get_position()` is actually required and is the description of the function.
+The LLM needs this description in order to understand what the function does and ultimately what tools the LLM should call.

 ```python
 from typing import Any